-The General Military and Security Chief in the Homs Governorate', dated 22 May 2012, SYR.D0124.021.002\ET at 002.
+The General Military and Security Chief in the Homs Governorate', dated 22 May 2012, SYR.D0124.021.002_ET at 002.
 This notes the Republican Guard Command on the distribution list.

 Ex.
-C-56, Document from the 46th Special Forces Regiment, dated 03 January 2012, SYR.D0061.028.114\ET at 114.
+C-56, Document from the 46th Special Forces Regiment, dated 03 January 2012, SYR.D0061.028.114_ET at 114.
 This document is annotated 'Extract from the Commands and

-Commands, it appears that they generally fulfilled (at least in part) a garrison, administrative or logistic/support function to the operational units stationed within their area.
+Commands covered the governorates of Homs and Hama.
+In terms of the function of the Regional Commands, it appears that they generally fulfilled (at least in part) a garrison, administrative or logistic/support function to the operational units stationed within their area.